This material is separated from the main continuity, usually in the form of special episodes or even Bonus Material

 - Many Pokémon movies - while a few of them are shown to be part of the canon, one wonders how the Victini movies would fit in, due to them being the same movie, but with different twists.

-- Magic: The Gathering's original dozen spin-off novels were published by HarperPrism.
+- In the early days of Magic: The Gathering, a number tie-in novels were published by HarperPrism and a comic series was published by Armada.
 When the Weatherlight saga began and Wizards of the Coast started its own novel line, the continuity was revised (This is commonly referred to as "The Revision").
-Any material in the old novels is considered Canon unless new material directly contradicts it.
+Any material in the old publications is considered Canon unless new material directly contradicts it.

 - This is the status of the Vertigo Comics line of DC Comics: it started as part of the DC Universe, with most if not all characters simply being mature readers takes on existing characters, but has grown progressively more separate (and also began introducing new titles with no connection to the DC Universe).
 Basically, a Vertigo story featuring a DC character only applies to the main universe IF a story in a DC comics says it did.
 For example, we know that Dream of the Endless exists in the DC Universe because he (or rather his replacement) has appeared in issues of Justice League of America and Justice Society of America.
 However the versions of Hell from those universes do not match.